 How to Lower Blood Pressure

 The first thing you need to keep an eye on is your blood pressure.
-This is mainly because high blood pressure doesn’t have many outward symptoms.
+This is mainly because high B.P. doesn’t have many outward symptoms.
 You may not even know you have it!
 You can get your blood pressure checked with your doctor or learn to do it at home.
-And as you work on other ways to lower your blood pressure, you can monitor your progress.
+And as you work on other ways to lower your B.P., you can monitor your progress.

 It is important to monitor your cholesterol because high cholesterol adds to the plaque that builds up in your blood vessels.
 Your arteries can become narrow, hardened, and clogged.
 This can lead to high blood pressure, heart disease, heart attack, and stroke.
 Cholesterol can be checked at your doctor’s office.
 We’ll talk more about how to lower cholesterol when we talk about diet.